 Taking a relatively broad definition of creators, then many of them now run channels on OnlyFans.
 As we wrote in a recent article, "OnlyFans is part of the new creator economy.
 It provides a ready market for creators to charge for their goods or services."
 Support for OnlyFans rose dramatically during the 2020 lockdowns.
 In 2019, they reported 60,000 content creators.
 The previously mentioned Forbes article, written in September 2020, increases this number to 450,000.
-However, by December 2020, OnlyFans was reporting more than 1 million creators on their platform.
+Currently, it has over 1.5 million content creators.

 6. 97.5% of YouTubers Don't Make Enough to Reach the U.S. Poverty Line

 One of the reasons for YouTube's popularity with creators is that it has a sophisticated ad-sharing model.
-YouTube takes 55% of ad revenue and distributes 45% back to creators.
+Around 55% of YouTube ad revenue goes to creators.
+In 2021, YouTube paid creators $15 billion.
 The problem is that, as good as that sounds, you still need significant people to watch the ads on your channel for you to make money.
 And, of course, most people opt to skip ads as soon as they can (which results in no income for the channel holder).

 7. Ad Revenue for Creators has Declined by 33% During COVID